Azure-Samples/key-vault-node-getting-started/README.md

 # Getting started with Key Vault in Node.js

 This sample demonstrates how to create and manage a keyvault and interact with it in Node.js.
-We will also write an app that consumes information from the key vault.
+We will also write an app that consumes information from the key vault

 ## Introduction